El-Coder/jsASEexercises/README.md

 ## Exercises

-The tasks in these exercises will follow a similiar pattern as the python exercises -- making HTTP requests (GETs and POSTs) and processing the data returned.
+The tasks in these exercises will follow a similiar pattern as the python exercises -- making HTTP requests and processing the data returned.
 The main theme of the exercises will be getting acquainted with the asynchronous nature of JavaScript.
 We'll cover modern [ES6](https://www.w3schools.com/js/js_es6.asp) native concepts designed to make working with the asychronous nature of the language more pleasant.

-Yet again I've written another small web server that uses the same MongoDB backend as the previous Python exercises.
+Yet again I've written another small web application that uses the same MongoDB backend as the previous Python exercises.
 The [app](./WebServer/app.py) is again packaged in a Docker container and can be easily built/run on any docker host if you want to experiment with it later.
-This time its far more featured.
+This time the app far more featured.
 Its designed in terms of _very_ basic [MVC framework](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) concepts and the API fully (yet barely) implements [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) concepts.

 The webserver will respond in accordance to this table: